CompiledAtBirth/FMM_3D_pybind11/README.md

 ```
 and the latter with `python3 test_PBBFMM.py` in the tests_PBBFMM repository.

-The output is referred as the QH product, with Q the kernel matrix and H the set(s) of charges (one unitary set here for testing purposes).
+The output is referred as the QH product, with Q the kernel matrix and H the set(s) of charges (single set ofunitary charges here for testing purposes).

 ## Files description

 ### data
 - distribution_radial3D.txt is a presaved distributions of particles.
-- The "casted source" file is just the distriubtion read in C++ and immediately written again as an output to inspect float/double consistency in the wrapper.
+- The "casted source" file is just the distribution read in C++ and immediately written again as an output to inspect float/double consistency in the wrapper.
 - The QH files are the outputs of the FMM (in C++ and in Python with pybind11)

 ### test_PBBFMM3D